-South East Asia was one place I was desperate to travel to and after being delayed for 24 hours on our way back from Australia and being given Qatar Airways vouchers as compensation, we decided in 2012 to book a flight to Bangkok for Easter 2013.
+South East Asia was one place I have always been desperate to travel to, so after being delayed for 24 hours on our way back from Australia and being given Qatar Airways vouchers as compensation, we decided in 2012 to book a flight to Bangkok for Easter 2013.

 We planned five nights in Bangkok, followed by a week in Phuket, before jetting out to Kuala Lumpur for a couple of nights and then back home via Doha.

 Bangkok is an amazing city filled with car fumes, street food, scooters and smiling Thai faces.
 It is no exaggeration that when you land in Suvarnabhumi airport you experience the strongest culture shock.

 We stayed in a five star hotel off Sukhumvit which had gloriously cool air conditioned rooms, a beautiful pool area and was situated next to stall upon stall of street food.
 We were completely in our element.
 I had the heat of the sun to bathe in and my husband had his pick of spicy cheap street food to sample whenever his heart desired.

 We tried temple hopping but it was just too damn hot and we gave up after seeing the Reclining Buddha in all its glory.
 You have to make a decision to acclimatise as soon as you arrive, otherwise the heat will simply overwhelm you.

 The five days in smoggy Bangkok quickly came to an end and we took a cheap flight with Air Asia to Phuket.
 The contrast between the two areas of Thailand were breathtaking.
 Gone was the smog, although the friendly smiling faces remained.